 Planning conformal radiotherapy treatment involves several steps.

-You might also have MRI scans or PET scans of the area of the body to be treated.
+You usually have a CT scan to create a 3D image that your radiotherapy plan will be based on.
+You might also have an MRI or PET scan.
 The information from these scans feeds directly into the radiotherapy planning computer.

-They make sure that all of the tumour is inside the radiotherapy field and healthy tissue is avoided as far as possible.
+They make sure that all of the tumour is inside the radiotherapy field and they avoid as much healthy tissue as possible.
 This reduces the risk of side effects.

-Some types of mask are see through, others aren't.
+Most types of masks are made of a mesh material with lots of small holes.
 You can have a mould for other parts of the body, such as the breast or limbs.

 After the planning session

-You then get an appointment for your first dose of radiotherapy.
+You then get an appointment for your first session of radiotherapy.

 Having your treatment

-Once you are in the right position the staff leave you alone in the room.
-This is so they are not exposed to the radiation.
+Once you are in the right position your radiographers leave you alone in the room.
+This is so they are not exposed to radiation.
+You are alone for around 15 to 30 minutes.
+Your radiographers watch you carefully on a closed circuit television screen (CCTV) and can speak to you through an intercom.

-You can't feel radiotherapy when you actually have the treatment.
-It doesn’t hurt but the couch is hard and you may feel uncomfortable.
+You can't feel anything when you actually have the treatment.
+It doesn’t hurt but the couch is hard and you might feel uncomfortable.

 The machine may beep from time to time.